-Marc Joffe is the Director of Policy Research at the California Policy Center.
+Marc Joffe is a senior policy analyst at Reason Foundation.
+He is the former Director of Policy Research at the California Policy Center.
 In 2011, Joffe founded Public Sector Credit Solutions to educate policymakers, investors and citizens about government credit risk.
 His research has been published by the California State Treasurer’s Office, the Mercatus Center at George Mason University, the Reason Foundation, the Haas Institute for a Fair and Inclusive Society at UC Berkeley and the Macdonald-Laurier Institute among others.
 He is also a regular contributor to The Fiscal Times.
 Prior to starting PSCS, Marc was a Senior Director at Moody’s Analytics.
 He has an MBA from New York University and an MPA from San Francisco State University.

 Entries by Marc Joffe